 The fastest way to move files from PC to PC is with a transfer cable.
 Connect both computers with the cable and begin transferring files.
 Because the computers are connected, the transfer process will be faster than using an external hard drive.

 Face it, if you want to transfer files from your old computer, you’re going to have to put in some money for either an external hard drive, a cloud storage product or a transfer cable.

 The PC to Mac move

 You finally obeyed Apple’s siren song and purchased a Mac.
 To some extent, they are very different computers.
 Will it be impossible to move your files from the PC to the Mac?
 Not at all.

 In fact, you can use the same external device or cloud storing methods you used from moving files from one PC to another; however, there is one difference that makes the external device method a bit more difficult if you’ve purchased a new Mac laptop.

-The new line of Mac laptops no longer have USB ports, so you’ll need to buy a USB adapter or docking station to connect the two computers.
-I recommend buying one of those adapters anyway, since there are still many traditional products with USB connectors.
+The new line of Mac laptops no longer has USB ports, so you’ll need to buy a USB adapter or docking station to connect the two computers.
+We recommend buying one of those adapters anyway since there are still many traditional products with USB connectors.
 If you purchased a desktop Mac, the USB ports are still there.

 Migration Assistant transfers your contacts, calendars, email accounts and more from a PC to your Mac or from Mac to Mac.
 The helpful tool also provides step-by-step instructions on how to use the program.